Competitive Location Problems: Balanced Facility Location and the One-Round Manhattan Voronoi Game: Properties of Unbeatable Sets

 We consider the right boundary of $C_4$.
 Since the right arm of $V^P(p)$ has length~$d$ (and the boundary continues vertically below), some point $q$ has distance~$2d$ to $p$ and lies in $Q_1(p)$.
 The set of all these possible point locations forms a segment, which is highlighted in red in \Cref{fig:gridA}.
 Consequently, the left arm of $q$ has length $d$.
 By \ref{item:P2}, the top arm of $q$ must also have length $d$.
 Hence, $q$ lies at the grid location illustrated in \Cref{fig:gridB}.
 Moreover, it follows that $q$ is the unique point whose cell shares part of the boundary with $C_1$; otherwise the top arm of $q$ does not have length $d$.

 By symmetry, a point $q'$ lies at a distance $2d$ below $p$ and distance $d$ to the boundary.
-Thus, every quarter cell of $V^P(p)$ is a square of size $d$; thus, the arms of all cells have length at least $d$.
-Moreover, the top left quarter cells of $V^P(q)$ and $V^P(q')$ are squares, so their bottom right quadrants must be as well.
+Thus, every quarter cell of $V^P(p)$ is a square with edge length $d$; hence, the arms of all cells have length at least $d$.
+Moreover, the top left quarter cells of $V^P(q)$ and $V^P(q')$ are squares, so their bottom right quadrants must also be squares.
 Using this argument iteratively along the boundary implies that boundary cells are squares.
 Applying it to the remaining rectangular hole shows that $P$ is a square grid. \end{proof}

 We now come to our main result. \begin{theorem} White has a winning strategy for placing $n$ points in a $(1\times \rho)$ rectangle with $\rho\geq 1$ if and only if $\rho\geq n$; otherwise Black has a winning strategy.
 Moreover, if $\rho\geq n$, the unique winning strategy for White is to place a $1\times n$ grid. \end{theorem} \begin{proof} First we show that Black has a winning strategy if $\rho< n$.
 Suppose that Black cannot win.
 Note that $\rho< n$ implies $n\geq 2$.
 Consequently, by \Cref{thm:properties} and \Cref{lem:grids}, the white point set $W$ is a square $a\times b$ grid with $a,b\geq 2$, and thus the four cells in the top left corner induce a $2\times 2$ grid.
 By \Cref{thm:black}, it suffices to identify a winning point for Black.
-Thus, we show that \begin{claim} Black has a winning point in a square $2\times 2$ grid. \end{claim} \begin{claimproof} suppose the arms of all cells have length~$d$.
+Thus, we show the following: \begin{claim} Black has a winning point in a square $2\times 2$ grid. \end{claim} \begin{claimproof} Suppose the arms of all cells have length~$d$.
 Then a black point $p$ is a winning point if its cell has an area exceeding $2d^2$.
 With $p$ placed at a distance $\nicefrac{3d}{2}$ from the top and left boundary as depicted in \Cref{fig:2by2}, the cell of $p$ has an area of $2d^2+\nicefrac{d^2}{4}$. \end{claimproof}